Natalie Linsdell compares Brisbane 1964 to today, and investigates whether the rules of Beatlemania would still apply.

 Personally, I think we’ve gone a bit soft.

 For the most part, if we ever do find ourselves outraged by the government (which is regularly) we’re more likely to share a link on Facebook and pat ourselves on the back for being political rather than taking to the streets like Mum and Dad did.
 Let’s be real: even the fashion choices of today don’t create that much of a stir.
 Mum was wearing miniskirts and Dad had long hair and wore skinny jeans before I was so much as a twinkle in the eye.
-The top moneymaking artist of 2014 is currently Taylor Swift, and as much as we love Tay Tay, when you get down it, her work all sounds the same.
+The top moneymaking artist is currently Taylor Swift, and as much as we love Tay Tay, when you get down it, her work all sounds the same.
 Even the artists nipping at her heels like Beyoncé and Justin Timberlake are equally guilty of playing it safe.
 For music that pushes sound boundaries and experiments with textures and vibes you need to look underground.

 Maybe it’s time for the summer of love to make a comeback.
 For us to put down the computer and make some noise, whether it be noise against injustice, or in support of artists that push the boundaries and try something different.
 The next time Tony Abbott does something stupid (and we won’t be waiting long), don’t tweet, demonstrate.
 Be the change that you want your kids to be proud of.
 All you need is love.